If you’re a gamer, now is the time to get serious about ergonomics. Why? Because your health is at risk.

 Change #1: Healthy Habits

-We’re advocates of the three-pronged approach: improve your daily habits, fix your posture, and upgrade your setup.
+We’re advocates of the three-pronged approach: improve your daily habits, fix your posture, and upgrade to an ergonomic gaming setup.
 First up for discussion?
 Healthy Habits.

 Sitting is the new smoking.
 You’ve probably heard it before.
 While it may not be an apples-to-apples comparison, the negative effects of sitting too much can creep up on you.